algolia/algoliasearch-helper-js/scripts/docs/metalsmith/content/gettingstarted.md

 But this does not trigger the search, we need to trigger it manually, that's why we call `search` afterwards.

-To help our user to better understand the results, let's use the highlighted results returned by Algolia.
+To help our users better understand the results, let's use the highlighted results returned by Algolia.
 This way the users can easily focus on what changed with the input of new characters.